Rethinking Gravity: A Quantum Approach to Gravitons and the Discarding of Spacetime Curvature

 In the classical model of gravity, black holes and singularities are cornerstone concepts.
 These objects arise from the infinite curvature of spacetime that general relativity predicts, marking regions of space where traditional physics breaks down.
 However, what if these phenomena aren't the fundamental features of gravity?
 The idea that black holes and singularities are mere theoretical constructs—products of the mathematical machinery of relativity rather than directly observed phenomena—opens the door to a radically different conception of gravity.

 If we discard spacetime curvature as the basis for gravity and instead focus on the quantum nature of gravitational interactions, then these extreme objects may simply not exist in the same way.
 In the framework of graviton-mediated gravity, the infinite densities that lead to singularities may not emerge at all.
-Instead of mass warping spacetime into infinitely tight curves, we may find that gravitons, the quantum carriers of gravitational force, interact with mass in a way that avoids these pathological features.
+Instead of mass warping spacetime into infinitely tight curves, we may find that gravitons, the quantum carriers of gravitational force, interact with mass by increasing its gravitational energy, allowing for stable high-energy states without requiring singularities.

 Furthermore, strange matter or other forms of quantum phenomena could replace the need for black holes and singularities, introducing entirely new concepts of gravitational behavior without needing to rely on the infinitely curved spacetime of general relativity.
-In this quantum framework, the gravitational interactions are simply mediated by gravitons, allowing us to bypass the notion of singularities altogether.
+In this quantum framework, the gravitational interactions are simply mediated by gravitons, avoiding pathological features inherent to spacetime curvature models.

 2. Gravitons Altering the Paths of Nearby Mass-Energy